Research is a collective activity that builds on the work of others and forms a foundation for other researchers, both now and in the future.

 Problems With Peer Review

-While the peer-review process has, to some extent, been validated by the advance of science and technology over the past two centuries, it is not without significant flaws.
+While the peer-review process has, to some extent, been validated by the advance of science and technology over the past two centuries, the peer-review process is not without significant flaws.

 Faulty Research Slipping Through the Process

 Peer-reviewers are not paid for their work.
-These reviewers are typically college faculty who already have significant workloads with their own teaching and research.
+These reviewers are typically college faculty who already have significant workloads with their own teaching, research, and service.
 Reviewers often do not have the time or ability to validate every result.

 One notable case where faulty research slipped through the process was an 1998 article published in the prestigious medical journal The Lancet that tied autism to the MMR vaccine.
-After significant outcry from a variety of circles, the journal took the unusual step of retracting the article.
+After significant outcry over both the questionable validity of the findings and the public health problems caused by the anti-vaccination movement, the journal took the unusual step of retracting the article.

 Academic Incentives Promote Quantity Over Quality